dentarg/auth0-blog/_posts/2018-04-05-best-practices-in-android-development.markdown

 A typical MVP flow works like this:

 Your app starts off by showing a progress dialog.
 It is the responsibility of the View to do this.
-While doing this, it needs to display on the UI, so it informs the Presenter.
+While showing the dialog, it needs to display data on the UI, so it informs the Presenter.
 The Presenter calls the Model and after data is gotten, it is returned to the Presenter who in turn returns the data to the View.

 While using an architecture, be sure to maintain that structure throughout the app.
 When you successfully separate your code like this, it becomes easy to maintain, ship new features, and to test.
 The Android docs provide an in-depth tutorial on a [guide to proper architecture](https://developer.android.com/topic/libraries/architecture/guide.html) using the architecture components.
 Here is another [guide](https://www.raywenderlich.com/109843/common-design-patterns-for-android) that gives you a good overview of design patterns in Android.